V4Fire/Client/src/components/base/b-tree/README.md

 ### [activeProp]

 The active element(s) of the component.
-If the component is switched to "multiple" mode, you can pass in an iterable to define multiple active elements.
+If the component is switched to "multiple" mode, you can pass in an iterable object to define multiple active elements.

 ### [multiple = `false`]